MeadowlarkDAW/meadowlark-offline-audio-fx/README.md

-# rusty-daw-offline-audio-effects
+# Meadowlark Offline Audio Effects
-Offline audio effect DSP for use within the RustyDAW project
+Offline audio effect DSP for use within the Meadowlark project